Sexual Frustration in a Relationship: How to End the Problem

 Many times, sexual frustration for males is caused by constantly thinking about sex and when he can next have it.
 This isn’t at all surprising considering that men produce 90% more testosterone than women.
 Men are hormonally driven toward engaging in satisfying sexual experiences.

 Sexual frustration arises for a male in his relationship when he is unable to fully connect sexually.
-This may be due to a weak erection, premature ejaculation or delayed ejaculation issue, his partner displaying a lack of interest in sex, or his partner not being interested in participating in sexual play such as talking about fantasies.
+This may be due to a weak erection, premature ejaculation or delayed ejaculation issue, or his partner displaying a lack of interest in sex.
+It can also be attributed to his partner not being interested in participating in sexual play such as talking about fantasies.

 The vaginal dryness experienced by 50% of women especially over the age of 40 is another cause of much sexual frustration for men and their female partners.